prajwalpsr/stock_market/README.md

-!!!The project is still under development but can estimate a basic value
+!!!The project is still under development but can estimate a basic value.